 - Double Jeopardy: A defendant’s convictions of both armed robbery and the lesser included offenses of larceny of property with a value over $100 and of larceny in a building cannot be allowed to stand as a violation of the defendant’s protection against double jeopardy.
 People v Jankowski, 408 Mich 79; 289 NW2d 674 (1980).
 A conviction and sentence for both first-degree felony murder and the underlying felony of armed robbery violates the state constitutional prohibition against double jeopardy.
 People v Wilder, 411 Mich 328; 308 NW2d 112 (1981).

 The consequences for an armed robbery conviction can potentially forfeit the rest of your life in a prison cell.
 The assistance of a skilled criminal defense lawyer is absolutely necessary to protect your freedom and your rights.
-If you or a loved one is charged with armed robbery or any criminal defense, do not hesitate to contact the experienced attorneys at Kershaw, Vititoe & Jedinak PLC.
+If you or a loved one is charged with armed robbery or any criminal offense, then do not hesitate to contact the experienced attorneys at Kershaw, Vititoe & Jedinak PLC today.